-The Supervisory Board recognizes the importance of a diverse composition of the Supervisory Board and the Management Board in general, and in terms of gender in particular.
 In line with the Diversity Policy of the Company, which was adopted in 2017, AMG pursues a policy of having at least 30% of the seats on the Supervisory Board and the Management Board be held by each gender.
 The company will continue to take its key diversity objectives, including maintaining a proper balance of nationalities to reflect the transatlantic structure of AMG, and the gender allocation of seats as outlined above, into account in connection with recruitment, retention of employees and succession planning for both the Management Board and the Supervisory Board.
-In 2019, the Management Board deployed measures to attract and maintain a diverse workforce at its units, including linking incentive payments for unit managers to meaningful progress toward diversity targets.
+In 2020, the Management Board deployed measures to attract and maintain a diverse workforce at its units, including linking incentive payments for unit managers to meaningful progress toward diversity targets.
 Since the Annual Meeting in May 2019, AMG is meeting its diversity objectives in terms of gender as outlined above with respect to the Supervisory Board.
 The Supervisory Board will continue to look for suitable female candidates for both the Management Board and the Supervisory Board in order to meet all of its diversity objectives as outlined in its Diversity Policy as soon as reasonably possible.
+In addition, in anticipation of expected new legislation in the Netherlands concerning gender diversity in the composition of supervisory boards and management boards, the Management Board has initiated the creation of a robust plan supporting diversity with appropriate targets, within the AMG Group going forward.